 The NHS recommend you rest your arm for a few days if you do get the initial symptoms of a sore outside of you elbow, inability to use your arm normally or to straighten your arm.
 If these symptoms continue, you should visit your GP.

 Your doctor will carry out a series of simple tests.
-They are designed to work out whether your injury is nerve damage (which would require more advanced scans), muscular or tendon based.
+They will work out whether your injury is nerve damage (which would require more advanced scans), muscular or tendon based.

 Tennis elbow starts with tears to your tendons linking your muscles to the bones around your elbow.
 These tears add up, causing inflammation and pain.
 If your pain is in the inside of your elbow instead of the outside, you may have ‘Golfers Elbow’ – a similar condition which (again) is not caused only by one sport.

 Rest is the main way to return your arm to normal, pain-free function.
-Pain killers can be used to help you get over the worst of it.
+Pain killers are used to help you get over the worst of it.
 Paracetamol and Ibuprofen are both popular.

 The key factor is to stop whatever repetitive movements caused the damage in the first place.
 If this is a workplace-based issue, then you will need to find alternative tasks.
 Sporting injuries are often the result of incorrect technique.
 Tennis is a great example.
 A pro coaching session that looks into detail at your strokes could help resolve problems.
 You need to wait until the current bout has cleared up before you play again.